What to expect once you’ve brought your complaint to us.

 Putting things right

 If we decide a financial business has treated your business unfairly, we’ll tell them what they should do to put things right.
-Sometimes this is simply a case of getting the financial business to correct their mistake – for instance, if they’ve cancelled your insurance policy unfairly we might tell them to reinstate it.
+Sometimes the financial business simply needs to correct their mistake – for instance, if they’ve cancelled your insurance policy unfairly we might tell them to reinstate it.

 Sometimes we’ll ask the financial business to pay you compensation.
 This may be because we think your business lost out financially as a result of something they did wrong.